dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 <ng2-slim-loading-bar [color]="'gold'" [height]="'4px'"></ng2-slim-loading-bar>
 {% endhighlight %}

-The last thing we will have to do is to edit the `src/app/task-list/task-list.component.ts` file to create and use both `startAjaxRequest` and `completeAjaxRequest` event emitters on `TaskListComponent`:
+The last thing we will have to do is edit the `src/app/task-list/task-list.component.ts` file to create and use both `startAjaxRequest` and `completeAjaxRequest` event emitters on `TaskListComponent`:

 ```typescript
 // ... other imports